dejanbatanjac/dejanbatanjac.github.io/_posts/2019-02-15-PyTorch training model.md

 `y_hat = model(X)`

 Read: Compute predicted `y_hat` by passing X to the model.
-We define a model for instance:
+We define our model, for instance:

 ~~~
 model = torch.nn.Sequential(